nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 setting up differing expectations based on the arguments provided to expected calls.

     withAnyArgs()

 Declares that this expectation matches a method call regardless of what arguments are passed.
 This is set by default unless otherwise specified.

     withNoArgs()

 Declares this expectation matches method calls with zero arguments.

     andReturn(value)

 Sets a value to be returned from the expected method call.

     andReturn(value1, value2, ...)

 Sets up a sequence of return values or closures.
 For example, the first call will return value1 and the second value2.
-Not that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.
+Note that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.

+    andReturnNull() / andReturn([NULL])

+Both of the above options are primarily for communication to test readers.
+They mark the mock object method call as returning NULL or nothing.

+    andReturnValues(array)

+Alternative syntax for andReturn() that accepts a simple array instead of a list of parameters.
+The order of return is determined by the numerical index of the given array with the last array member being return on all calls once previous return values are exhausted.

     andReturnUsing(closure, ...)

 Sets a closure (anonymous function) to be called with the arguments passed to the method.
 The return value from the closure is then returned.
 Useful for some dynamic processing of arguments into related concrete results.
 Closures can